 Every gym has ex-members who have left the gym due to logistics, schedule, or some other factor outside of their control.
 Many of these ex-members still love your gym, receiving training from your personal trainers, and all that you’ve worked so hard to build.

 But if you can only ever help the people who are able to walk into your building during a set schedule then you are likely leaving a lot of money on the table.
-Use a professional software solution to grow and manage your fitness business by selling workout plans online and delivering training online to anywhere in the world.
+Use a professional software solution to grow and manage your fitness business by selling personal training workout plans online to anyone, anywhere in the world.

 Maybe the answer to the question of how to get more members to your gym is more Zen-like than you realized.
 What if you were to ask a different question: how can I still engage members that can’t make it into my gym anymore because of time or location?